Art Therapy

 A Supportive Environment

-We often begin with a brief check-in to notice how you are arriving that day and what feels most present.
-From there, if art-making feels supportive, time is set aside for creative exploration using simple, accessible materials.
+Sessions often begin with a gentle check-in about how you are arriving that day and what feels most present.

-You are welcome to engage with the materials in whatever way feels right for you, or to choose not to engage with art at all.
+If art-making feels supportive, there may be time for creative exploration using simple and accessible materials.
+You are always welcome to engage in whatever way feels right for you, including choosing not to use art materials at all.

 When you’re ready,